 How Our Class Gift Is Determined

 Our overall 50th Reunion Class Gift is the total of all gifts made in the years after our 45th Reunion Year, as well as all pledges paid in installments over the next five years.
 Included in this total will be all gifts to any designation, including the Colgate Fund, capital and endowment projects, and planned gifts.
 Every gift will also be included in The Campaign for the Third Century.
-To date, our class has raised a total of approximately $2 million.
+To date, our class has raised more almost $4 million.

-In keeping with Colgate tradition, we are identifying “class captains” for many living units, fraternities, athletic teams, etc. to assist with Reunion planning.
-They will contact classmates to encourage attendance next June.
-Your class captain also will encourage you to complete an autobiography for our special 50th Reunion Yearbook.
+In keeping with Colgate tradition, we identified “class captains” for many living units, fraternities, athletic teams, etc. to assist with Reunion planning.
 Some class captains will help with fundraising for our Class Gift.
-We hope you will respond enthusiastically when contacted.
+Please respond enthusiastically when contacted.

-Check back here from time to time; we will update information on our progress as we move forward toward our Reunion next June.
+Check back here from time to time for updated information on our progress as we move toward Reunion.

 ’73 Class Gift Committee: